 Sai Yendamuri, MD, FACS, Chair of Department of Thoracic Surgery and Grace Dy, MD, at Roswell Park Comprehensive Cancer Center, sat down to answer some of the internet's most-searched-for questions related to lung cancer.

-Many tobacco smokers try using e-cigarettes as a way to cut back their cigarette smoking.
 Evidence has shown that e-cigarettes can be less harmful to a person’s health in the short-term when someone who regularly smokes completely switches to them, but they still deliver aerosols and other harmful chemicals.

-Can non-smokers get lung cancer?
-Yes, they can; here’s what you need to know.
 Lung cancer is the most common cause of cancer death worldwide.
 In the United States, more people die every year of lung cancer than of the other major cancers – breast, prostate and colon – combined.

-Some smokers — lured by the promise of a “safer” cigarette — switched to “light” cigarettes rather than quitting.
-But evidence strongly suggests that "light" cigarettes may actually increase a smoker’s risk of developing a type of non-small cell lung cancer called lung adenocarcinoma.
+Evidence strongly suggests that "light" cigarettes may actually increase a smoker’s risk of developing a type of non-small cell lung cancer called lung adenocarcinoma.

 On March 10, 2013, it was all over.
 “The next morning when I got up, my mouth tasted like a dumpster.
 I didn’t want to know anything about nicotine for the rest of my life, honest to God.”